lwebb-dev/mean-stack-reference/README.md

 ## Configure Development Environment

-### MongoDB Environment Variables

-1. Copy `db.env.txt` from the templates directory into the root directy.
-2. Rename the file to `db.env` by removing the `.txt` extension.

 ### Start Docker Containers Using Docker Compose

 To build and run the docker containers all at once (and in the correct order), simply run: